aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/create-dynamic-charts/_index.md

     cells.Get(u"D11").PutValue(2.4);
     cells.Get(u"D12").PutValue(3.3);

-    // Create ListObject, Get the List objects collection in the first worksheet ListObjectCollection listObjects = sheet.GetListObjects();
+    // Create ListObject, get the ListObjects collection in the first worksheet ListObjectCollection listObjects = sheet.GetListObjects();

     // Add a List based on the data source range with headers on